Fit as a Mama Bear

 Flavorful: This recipe uses a unique spice blend to give it a tangy, savory twist that's fun and fresh.

 Versatile: Coleslaw can be adapted and easily made into anything else you need it to be to suit whatever it is paired with.
-I love it on the side of this Hawaiian pulled pork personally as the fruits are tasty together.
+I love it on the side of this Hawaiian pulled pork personally, as the fruits are tasty together.

-Paleo mayo: Primal Kitchen has the best paleo mayo I've ever had and it works in everything.
-This is what's used in the recipe to make it semi-healthy as it uses quality oils.
+Paleo mayo: Primal Kitchen has the best paleo mayo I've ever had, and it works in everything.
+This is what's used in the recipe to make it semi-healthy, as it uses quality oils.

-Dairy-free yogurt: you can use any brand you like.
+Dairy-free yogurt: You can use any brand you like.
 Sometimes I use a Greek yogurt to bump up the protein.
 However, it will make the dressing a bit thicker.

 Curry powder: trust me, this is a fun flavor twist.
 However, if it's not your jam you can skip it.
 Adding it in will just depend on what you're pairing it with.
 If you use this coleslaw recipe for something like blackened cod tacos, omit the curry powder.